 Today, we are seeing a rise in digestion disorders in dogs AND people.
 Now more than ever, it’s vital to ensure our dogs’ digestive health.
 How can you help?
 Try offering high-quality supplements, like the ones manufactured by Makers Nutrition.

 Let’s take a look at some of the nutritional supplements that can help improve your dog’s digestive health.

-Vitamin supplementation is a great way to improve dog digestion.
-Vitamins are important digestive catalysts to optimal enzyme function.
+Vitamin supplementation is a great way to improve dog digestion aid.
+Vitamins are important digestive catalysts for optimal enzyme function.
 This means that without appropriate amounts of essential vitamins, the enzymes designed to help break down and absorb nutrients may not function as well as they should.

 Vitamin B12, for example, is often associated with improved digestion.
 B12 is vital in metabolizing nutrients, as well as aiding in enzyme function during digestion.
 Dogs that are not getting enough vitamin B12 in their diet, which can be most abundantly sourced from animal proteins, may show signs of poor digestion and nutrient absorption.

 All of their essential vitamins and minerals should be included in their diet, but for dogs that show signs of deficiencies, or those eating heavily processed diets that may yield limited quantities of these nutrients, vitamin supplementation can prove beneficial to digestive health.